Can I buy a house after bankruptcy?

 “Bankruptcy will not stop you from making a large purchase, like a home, in the future.
 So yes, it is possible to obtain an FHA home loan after Chapter 7 bankruptcy,” says Jeremiah Heck, a debt and bankruptcy attorney.
 “Typically, you have to wait for a minimum of two years after your bankruptcy is approved by the courts to be eligible.”

 In some cases, the mortgage lender may require additional time.
 “For instance, some banks tend to ask potential borrowers who filed Chapter 7 bankruptcy to wait a total of three years before they are eligible,” adds Heck.

 In addition to the waiting period, you’ll need to meet other FHA loan requirements.
 These typically include:

-- Credit score of at least 580
+- Credit requirement of at least 580

 - Down payment of 3.5% or more